roadrunner-server/roadrunner-docs/docs/en/plugins/metrics.md

       help: "Application counter."
 ```

-To send metric from the application:
+To send metrics from the application:

 ```php
 $metrics = new Spiral\RoadRunner\Metrics\Metrics(